Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Introduction

 \begin{theorem}[\Cref{thm-grouptheo-semisimple}] Let $\cC$ be a any group-theoretical category of partitions.
 Then $\uRep(\cC,t)$ is semisimple if and only if $t\not\in\NN_0$. \end{theorem}

 In particular, this recovers and generalises known results for $\uRep(S_t)$ as well as for the interpolation categories for the hyperoctahederal groups, $\uRep(H_t)$.
 To prove this general result, we observe that for group-theoretical categories of partitions, certain lattices of subobjects are, in fact, sublattices of the corresponding lattices of $\uRep(S_t)$.
-This enables us to apply techniques developed by Knop (\cite{Kn07}) originally to study generalisations of $\uRep(S_t)$, which involve a concise analysis of the mentioned sublattices, and which we carry out for arbitrary categories of partitions.
+This enables us to apply techniques developed by Knop \cite{Kn07} originally to study generalisations of $\uRep(S_t)$, which involve a concise analysis of the mentioned sublattices, and which we carry out for arbitrary categories of partitions.

-We go on deriving a general parametrisation scheme of the indecomposable objects in interpolating partition categories.
-Since we are working in the context of Karoubian categories, the study of indecomposables amounts to an analysis of primitive idempotents in endomorphism algebras, which in our case are the algebras spanned by partitions with a fixed number of upper and lower points $k\in\NN_0$.
-We show that the indecomposables are parametrised by the irreducible complex representations of certain finite-groups, which we associate to a distinguished set of so called projective partitions, extending the work of \cite{FW16}.
+We go on to derive a general parametrisation scheme of the indecomposable objects in interpolating partition categories.
+Since we are working in the context of Karoubian categories, the study of indecomposables amounts to an analysis of primitive idempotents in endomorphism algebras, which in our case are the algebras spanned by partitions with a fixed number of upper and lower points.
+Using suitable filtrations on these endomorphism algebras, we show that their idempotents and, hence, the indecomposables in question are parametrised by the irreducible complex representations of certain finite-groups, which we associate to a distinguished set of so-called projective partitions (\Cref{def::projPart}), extending the work of Freslon and Weber \cite{FW16}.
 Hence, up to the representation theory of certain finite groups, all indecomposable objects can be found by determining the set of projective partitions in a given partition category.
 This yields a general description of the indecomposable objects for all categories of partitions.

+Given a category of partitions $\cC$, we construct a set of projective partitions $\cP$ with an equivalence relation $\sim$ (\Cref{def::P}, \Cref{def::equivprojpart}), certain finite groups $S(p)$ associated to each projective partition $p$ (\Cref{def::GroupsSp}), and an indecomposable object $\L_p(V)$ in $\RepCt$ for each irreducible $S(p)$-module $V$ (\Cref{def::LpV}).